-- Perform the duties of the president in the event of the president's absence or inability to act. - Serve as an ex-officio member of all committees except the Nominating Committee, if one exists. - Perform all other duties as assigned.
+- Perform the president's duties in the event of the president's absence or inability to act. - If one exists, serve as an ex-officio member of all committees except the Nominating Committee. - Perform all other duties as assigned.

 The secretary shall: